ddnexus/Flat-Plat/README.md

 3. __Professional use in image editing, graphic design, 3D rendering__: in that fields any color cast or excessive contrast, brightness or darkness introduced by the UI would affect the overall perception of the color and balance of the images

-4. __You may find it stylish__: even if the style is not the main goal, many people find that its very clean and minimalistic UI looks cool and professional
+4. __You may just like it__: even if the style is not the main goal, many people find that its very clean and minimalistic UI looks cool and professional

 ### Technical Focus